-According to Gartner, more and more IT hires are handling multiple roles that are primarily business-related rather than technology oriented.
-It’s predicted that by 2021, 40% of IT specialists will be replaced by these “versatilists.”
+More and more IT hires are handling multiple roles that are primarily business-related rather than technology oriented.
 It’s good news for companies trying to scale based on AI and business intelligence, but bad news for companies attempting cloud migration.

-Lack of hybrid and multi-cloud expertise is a major obstacle in the way of maximising cloud efficiency.
-According to the Unisys Cloud Barometer, organisations that worked with a third party to help with cloud transition were 27% more likely to succeed, compared to those that manage the process solely in-house (71% vs. 56%).
+Lack of hybrid and multi-cloud expertise is a major obstacle in the way of maximizing cloud efficiency.
+According to the Unisys Cloud Barometer, organizations that worked with a third party to help with cloud transition were 27% more likely to succeed, compared to those that manage the process solely in-house (71% vs. 56%).

 The right digital services management (DSM) partner can set you up for long-term success through effective collaboration, change management, and infrastructure alignment.
 You won’t have to compete for an appropriate IT specialist with the required expertise when you have a team with the right knowledge, skills, and tools ready to step in on demand.

 2. Expecting Plug-and-Play